ValdryanIvandito/cardano-basic-transaction-guide/1-generate-wallet-address.md

 # Generate Wallet Address

-This documentation explains how to generate a wallet address using the cardano-cli.
+This documentation explains how to generate Cardano wallet address using the cardano-cli.
 Follow the steps below:

 ## Initiate Blockchain Network